liferay/liferay-docs/develop/tutorials/articles/290-modularity-and-osgi/01-the-benefits-of-modularity.markdown

 - Each module represents a capability that contributes to the app's overall function.
-- The app depends on modules, that are easy to develop, test, and maintain.
+- The app depends on modules that are easy to develop, test, and maintain.
 - The modules can be reused in different applications.

-In conclusion, modularity has literally taken us to the moon and back.
+Modularity has literally taken us to the moon and back.
 It benefits software development too.
 The example speech recognition application demonstrated how to design an app that comprises modules.

 Next you'll learn how OSGi facilitates creating modules that provide and consume services.